LZTek-io/LTek-io/docs/en/Basics/0 Welcome.md

 17. Purchase Orders
 18. ERP
 19. User Feedback

-Industry Specific Apps:
+20. Cut & Sew*

-20. Cut & Sew
+21. IT & Backend*
-21. IT & Backend
+22. Propertii*

-22. Propertii
+_*Industry Specific Apps_

 (List updated on 2022/12/02)

-Please reference the nav bar on the left to jump between the different navigational guides.
+Please reference the nav bar on the left to jump between the different basic guides.

 ---

-If you have any questions, or things you think should be added to our user guides please reach out to us on our [Discord Community](https://discord.gg/zNCZnKNXEv).
+If you have any questions, or things you think should be added to our user guides please reach out to us on our [Discord Community](https://discord.gg/zNCZnKNXEv)!

 Thank you!